aleda145/product_allocation_aframe/README.md

 # The code
 The code has mixed documentation.
 The main purpose of this code was to accomplish this thesis.
 Its purpose has never been to be used in a production environment.
-I choose to publish the code on github for the interesting reader.
+I choose to publish the code on github for the interested reader.
 I will not maintain or extend any of the code.
 In case an interested reader has questions about any code, please raise an Issue in the Issue tracker and tag me.

 ## allocation
 `generate_selection_from_quant_only_all_skus.py` generates an allocation using all orders.